santoshphilip/weppy/README.md

 It is hard coded in `eppystuff.py`.
 Change it if you need to.

 ## Notes
-This was written in about 2-3 days.
-Does not seem to break so far.
-It was written to assist me in a presentation on E+.
+- Weppy was initially written in about 2-3 days.
+It was written to assist in a presentation on E+.
+- Now it has become a useful tool to understand how E+ builds it's HVAC.
+- This understanding is being used to further develop functions in eppy
+- Apart from this, weppy is showing potential for being a good viewer for E+.
+- You are welcome to fork it and build such a viewer.
+    - the eppy team may be motivated to write functions that will assist you in this.
+- Any comments or ideas for further development can be posted as an issue (or as a comment in an issue) in github-weppy